sguphil/server/README.md

 # server
-This server is used to build a mmorpg game server or other high performance server,it provides many tools to make you easily to build a light weight network server. <br>
+This server is used to build a mmorpg game server or other high performance server,it provides many tools to make you build a light weight network server easily. <br>
-The server support linux platform only. <br>
+The server supports linux platform only. <br>

+#about the project
+This project include 5 parts, testclient, AccSvr, DBSvr, GateWaySvr, LogicSvr;the testclient is used to run some test unit, AccSvr is mostly used to manage the account info, GatewayServer is a connector of account server and LogicServer; DBSvr accept all connections which need database query, and the whole server looks like:

+		 DBSvr                               DBSvr
+		  / 				      /
+		AccSvr <----->  GatewaySvr <----->  LogicSvr
+		    \            /
+		     \          /
+		      \        /
+		      all clients

 #How To run the Test?
 Now, the server provided a client-server test. <br>